geeknik/cookie-confusion-toolkit/README.md

 ## 🛡️ Responsible Usage

-This toolkit is released under GPLv3 with an additional ethical use clause.
+This toolkit is released under the MIT license with an additional ethical use clause.
 By using this software, you agree to:

 1. Only test systems you own or have explicit permission to test
 2. Follow responsible disclosure practices when vulnerabilities are found